An important region of the SGA is the shared pool, which stores a number of sub-areas in memory.

 Library cache

-The session information area stores session information for systems that are using Oracle Net Services with Oracle Shared Server.
+The session information area stores session information for systems that are using Oracle Net Services on Oracle Shared Server.

 For systems that do not use Oracle Shared Server, this area will not use much space.